bradeneast/oakstudio.co/src/content.md

 We see business as a way to grow one's legacy, pass on one's trade, and strengthen one's community.
 That's why we get to know each one of our clients: the ambitious self-starters, the moms and pops, the resourceful ones.

-> They will be called oaks of righteousness, a planting of the Lord, that He may be glorified.
-> **Isaiah 61:3b**

 <section class="soft bleed center grid ai-center jc-center ac-center col-4 gap-1">
   <Import from="/_/Review.html">
     <Review>They designed a new logo for my business and I love it!
 They are easy to work with and communicate well.</Review>